 How to get medical care while traveling

-# Before embarking on your travel review your health insurance plan and be aware of what medical services it would cover during your travels.
+1. Before embarking on your travel review your health insurance plan and be aware of what medical services it would cover during your travels.
+It is even better to buy a travel medical insurance plan.
 Do also purchase medical evacuation insurance.

 Items to carry for self-medication while traveling